 “At the weekend, you convince yourself you don’t need to get up, so it doesn’t matter whether you lay in bed.
 But you’re fooling yourself that you’re catching up on missed sleep—you’re not,” says Stanley.
 “You can’t make up the missed sleep that easy.
 You can sleep a lot, but doesn’t mean it’s good quality,” he adds.

 In fact, according to a study published in Sleep, it can be downright dangerous.
 University of Arizona researcher Sierra Forbush and her team analyzed the sleep patterns of 984 adults, and they found that those who experience an hour of social jet lag—going to bed at midnight and waking at 8 a.m. at weekends, and 11 p.m. and 7 a.m. on weekdays—saw an 11% increase in the likelihood of having cardiovascular disease.
 It was also linked to worse mood and increased fatigue.

 So why does this “social jet lag” occur?
 “People think they can work hard and play hard,” says Stanley.
 “Not so long ago, pubs closed at 10:30 p.m. and shops shut at 5 p.m., but nowadays we have a lot to distract ourselves from sleep—like Netflix binges, for example—and that compresses our sleep time.”

 So how do we get more sleep during the week?

 “You need to make time for sleep,” says Stanley.
 “Getting good sleep is a choice; you need to decide whether you want to watch back-to-back that latest blockbuster TV series or get a good night’s sleep.
 You need to prioritize sleep.
 Why would you want to waste a day asleep?
 It seems crazy; you’re not gaining any more time by staying up late in the week, you’re just cutting into your weekends.”

 You may argue that you have trouble falling asleep, but Stanley counters with, “most people don’t have insomnia, they just have a lifestyle, and they’re not willing to change it.”
-One study found that 49% of females age 18 to 24 valued sleep the least, in preference to their digital devices.
 So how do you fall asleep during the week?
 Turns out it needs to be a conscious decision to go to bed.